 The Campaign Legal Center’s Paul Ryan, an expert on campaign finance laws, told TheDCNF that the fact posture of this case suggests the existence of a straw donor racket.
 A straw donation occurs when individuals use another’s money to make political contributions in their own name or in the names of others.
 Straw donations are illegal.

 Ryan did not pass a definitive judgement on the facts of this case, and emphasized he is not an expert on the campaign finance laws particular to West Virginia.

 “$1,000 contributions are highly unusual from people of modest means in my experience,” he told TheDCNF.
 “Particularly when the contribution is going to someone in another state, when the contribution is coming from someone with no track record of involving themselves as political contributors, those are all red flags to me.”

 “I wouldn’t refer to straw donors as a common practice,” he added.
 “It’s always unusual, it’s always a big deal, in my opinion, and I want to see strong enforcement to prevent use of straw donors.”

-The source’s allegations concerning the use of S&O funds for political contributions also raises legal questions, as does Fuller’s alleged promise to reimburse the company for the expenditures.
+The source’s allegations concerning the use of S&O funds for political contributions also raise legal questions, as does Fuller’s alleged promise to reimburse the company for the expenditures.

 Steve Edwards and Michael Fuller did not respond to TheDCNF’s inquiries about this story.